-- DO NOT REMOVE THE SURGICAL DRESSINGS - You may shower or sponge bath 3 days after surgery.
-Please use the provided lanyard while in the shower to hold your drains in place. - If you find that the binder is making you itchy, you may wear a tight kami shirt under your binder. - Make sure someone is with you at your first shower.
-Make the shower a quick one with your back to the shower head.
+\ DO NOT REMOVE THE SURGICAL DRESSINGS

+- \ You may shower or sponge bath 3 days after surgery.
+Please use the provided lanyard while in the shower to hold your drains in place. - \ Make sure someone is with you at your first shower.
+Make the shower a quick one.